Hair oil: Oil types

 Mineral and vegetable oils are used to make a variety of commercial and traditional hair oils.
 Coconut oil is a common ingredient.
-Other vegetable sources include almond, argan, babassu, burdock, Castor, and tea seed.
+Other vegetable sources include almond, argan, babassu, burdock, castor, and camellia (tea) seed.

 Natural oils are used more commonly as cosmetic products on the scalp.
 Natural oils come from natural resources that are very high in nutrients such as vitamins and fatty acids.

 Coconut oil

 Coconut oil has properties that reduce protein loss in hair when used before and after wash.
 Coconut oil is known to have lauric acid, which is a type of fatty acid that may penetrate the hair shaft due to a low molecular weight and linear conformation.

 Argan oil

 Argan oil originates from Morocco and is known for a conditioning effect that leaves hair soft and relieves frizz.

 Avocado oil

 Avocado oil is rich in nutrients.
 It has a high concentration of vitamin E, which is an antioxidant that may decrease hair loss and encourages hair growth.